mediaexplorer74/WPinternals/README.md

 - Access your phone internal storage over USB

 ## How some dev to get started?
-- git clone --recursive https://github.com/ReneLergner/WPinternals for latest version research.
+- git clone --recursive https://github.com/mediaexplorer74/WPinternals for your own research.
-- or download [v2.6](https://github.com/ReneLergner/WPinternals/releases/tag/2.6) to research some "minimal case".
 - start your VS 2022 as/under Administrator, then open WPInternal solution.
-- try to connect your Lumia device (for example, Lumia 950 with W10M "Andromeda") and start WPI debugging :)
+- try to connect your some Lumia device  and start WPI debugging :)
 - ? (to be continued...)

 ## Credits